 Several factors come into play before a decision is made to close school, delay the opening of school, or dismiss school early.
 These include:

-- The safety, health and welfare of students and staff;
+- The safety, health, and welfare of students and staff;

 - The transportation of students from home to school and back; and

-- The disruption caused when school starts late, dismisses early or is closed.
+- The disruption caused when school starts late, dismisses early, or is closed.

-If inclement weather effects the Seguin ISD area, the Superintendent will make a decision to delay or cancel school on the day in question.
-No announcements will be made when schools maintain their regularly scheduled hours.
-Below is the Seguin ISD procedure for bad weather.
+If inclement weather affects the Seguin ISD area, the Superintendent will decide whether to delay, cancel, or maintain regular school hours on the day in question.

 - If roads are questionable, the Superintendent will consider findings and recommendations.